vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Cloud infrastructure/cloud-infrastructure.md

 Such choices ensure speed and flexibility in the evolution of platform services, and guarantee exclusive resources for each service, eliminating competition between distinct operations and thus ensuring greater availability.

-### Virtual Private Network (VPC)
+### Virtual Private Cloud (VPC)

 Given our microservices architecture, it is common for an application to need to query others to process a request.
-To ensure good processing performance while also safeguarding against unwanted external access, the microservices run within the same Virtual Private Network (VPC) – unless in cases where an exclusive VPC is a legal or security prerequisite, as is the case with VTEX's [Payment Gateway](https://help.vtex.com/tutorial/what-is-a-payment-gateway--2KH9Wdi7F6swOU4amECSOk), with [PCI](https://help.vtex.com/tutorial/what-is-the-pci-ssc) certification.
+To ensure good processing performance while also safeguarding against unwanted external access, the microservices run within the same Virtual Private Cloud (VPC) network – unless in cases where an exclusive VPC is a legal or security prerequisite, as is the case with VTEX's [Payment Gateway](https://help.vtex.com/tutorial/what-is-a-payment-gateway--2KH9Wdi7F6swOU4amECSOk), with [PCI](https://help.vtex.com/tutorial/what-is-the-pci-ssc) certification.

 Within the VPC, [VTEX IO](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-io) apps have access control based on [policies](https://developers.vtex.com/docs/guides/vtex-io-documentation-policies) that only allow access to necessary resources, thus ensuring greater security.